James McGill Professor

 - Foreign Fellow of National Academy of Agricultural Sciences (NAAS), India, 2012;

-- Doctor of Science (Honoris Causa), Tamil Nadu Agricultural University (TNAU), India, conferred in “recognition of services rendered to the development of agricultural education, research and extension in the country”, 2010;
+- Doctor of Science (Honoris Causa), University of Agricultural Sciences (UAS), Dharwad, India, conferred in “recognition of services rendered to the development of agricultural education, research and extension in the country”, 2010.

 - Arun S. Mujumdar Medal, presented at IDS 2010 to recognize individuals who combine at a high level, research, community services and mentoring in drying, 2010;